TomasMiskov/Supervised_ML_Teaching_Material/README.md

 # Teaching Material for Seminars of Supervised Machine Learning

+## Week 0: Intro
+- introductory exercises to get familiar with R and its syntax

 ## Week 1: Minimization by Majorization
 - implementing the basic iterative loop of minimization by majorization
 - explaining the trick of semi-definite matrices for deriving a majorizing function